-In 2019, the Adam Mickiewicz Institute plans to establish collaboration with the Seoul International Women's Festival and return with a new programme to Korea’s premier independent music showcase festival, Zandari Festa, held in October in the popular club district of Seoul.
-The Institute will also participate in PAMS, the most important performing arts fair in Asia.
+In 2019, the Adam Mickiewicz Institute established collaboration with the Seoul International Women's Festival.
+The Institute also participated in PAMS, the most important performing arts fair in Asia.
 The event, hosted annually by the Korea Arts Management Service, features performing art shows from Korea and abroad, as well as lectures, meetings and other networking activities.

-The 2019 Polish cultural programme in Korea is carried out in collaboration with the Polish Embassy in Seoul.
+The 2019 Polish cultural programme in Korea was carried out in collaboration with the Polish Embassy in Seoul.

 Source: press materials, originally written in Polish by EC, 15 Apr 2019, translated by AW, 26 Apr 2019